 - Joint pains and aches – mostly in larger joints like shoulders, hips, knees, and ankles

 - Tingling and numbness

 - Muscular weakness

-- Loss of balance, dizziness and vertigo
+- Loss of balance, dizziness, and vertigo

 The condition can vary from being rather mild to serious.
-In serious cases the treatment involves oxygen first aid followed by recompression in a hyperbaric chamber.
+In serious cases, the treatment involves oxygen first aid followed by recompression in a hyperbaric chamber.

-Arterial gas embolism occurs when the compressed air trapped inside a diver’s lungs cannot escape during an ascent.
+An arterial gas embolism occurs when the compressed air trapped inside a diver’s lungs cannot escape during an ascent.
 This is typically caused by a rapid ascent and holding one’s breath during the ascent.
 The gas inside the lungs expands and ruptures lung tissues – which releases gas into the arteries.